surprisehighway/craft-upsshippingrates/README.md

 # UPS Shipping Rates plugin for Craft Commerce.

 Adds UPS shipping methods and live rates to Craft Commerce.
-Inspired by Pixel and Tonic's [Easy Post](https://github.com/pixelandtonic/CommerceEasyPost).
+Inspired by Pixel & Tonic's [Easy Post](https://github.com/pixelandtonic/CommerceEasyPost).

 ![Screenshot](resources/screenshot.png)

-This is plugin is in beta and bugs may be present.
+This plugin is in beta and bugs may be present.
 Please document any issues you encounter at our [Github Issues](https://github.com/surprisehighway/craft-upsshippingrates/issues) page.

 ## Installation

-To install the UPS Shipping Rates plugint, follow these steps:
+To install the UPS Shipping Rates plugin follow these steps:

 1. Download & unzip the file and place the `upsshippingrates` directory into your `craft/plugins` directory
 2.  -OR- do a `git clone https://github.com/surprisehighway/craft-upsshippingrates.git upsshippingrates` directly into your `craft/plugins` folder.
 You can then update it with `git pull`
 3.  -OR- install with Composer via `composer require surprisehighway/craft-upsshippingrates`
 4. Install plugin in the Craft Control Panel under Settings > Plugins
 5. The plugin folder should be named `upsshippingrates` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 UPS Shipping Rates works on Craft 2.6.x.